StackStorm/st2docs/docs/source/reference/metrics.rst

 and hostedgraphite.

-Configuring those services is out of scope of this documentation, because it's very environment specific (aggregation resolution, retention period, etc.), but some sample config which can help you get started with statsd and self hosted graphite and carbon cache instance can be found at https://github.com/StackStorm/st2/tree/master/conf/metrics.
+Configuring those services is out of scope of this documentation, because it's very environment specific (aggregation resolution, retention period, etc.), but some sample configs which can help you get started with statsd and self hosted graphite and carbon cache instance can be found at https://github.com/StackStorm/st2/tree/master/conf/metrics.